 A survey carried out by Which? has revealed that property buyers in the UK may be reluctant to purchase homes that are subject to finance provided under the Green Deal.
 Homeowners may therefore be required to settle the loans early if they want to move along the property ladder.

-The aim of the Green Deal, which was made available to the British public in January, is to provide an opportunity for property owners to improve the energy efficiency of their homes via measures such as loft insulation and cavity wall insulation.
+The aim of the Green Deal, which was made available to the British public in January, is to provide an opportunity for property owners to improve the energy efficiency of their homes via measures such as cavity wall insulation and loft insulation.

 The scheme works by making finance available to homeowners who wish to have certain types of work carried out on their properties.
 Loans available under the Green Deal are subject to variable rates of interest (typically over 7 per cent).
 There are two important features of the Green Deal: loans are attached to the property, not the homeowner; and energy savings ought to pay for the cost of the loan.